SchumacherFM/Magento-OptimizedBackendLogin/README.md

 Magento Optimized Backend Login
 ===============================

 * Sets the autocomplete html form attribute depending on the environment.
-(Allows you to store the password in the browser)
+(Allows you to store the password in the browser during development)
 * Disables the logo
 * Setting a custom background color
 * Disables "Forgot your Password" link
-* Switch on minimalistic login and captcha form
+* Switch on minimalistic login & forgotpassword form with even minimalistic captcha
+* Display optionally store owner logo in login form

 This module is only for the Magento backend.
 All options are configurable in the backend configuration developer section.